Tardozzi’s words ignite the discussion: "With Valentino Rossi it was different"

 The same Tardozzi, however, wanted to emphasize the positive role of Pecco Bagnaia, capable in recent years of bringing enthusiasm back to Italy (in addition to two world titles in the premier class) but also of the current dualism between Ducati and Aprilia: “MotoGP, even with what Pecco has done, is always very followed in our country, and of course it is thanks to Italian bikes.”

 “I don’t know how the situation will evolve with the new owners, how they will want to promote the championship,” Tardozzi added.
 “The grandstands in Formula 1 are all full from Friday morning, this makes me think that here in MotoGp somewhere we make mistakes.
 It is obvious that MotoGp cannot go to Las Vegas, Dubai or Monte Carlo.
-There characteristics are completely different and we have to think about safety, which is different from cars-that makes a big difference.”
+There characteristics are completely different and we have to think about safety, which is different from those of cars: this makes a big difference.”